abdrahmansoltan/Learning-Notes/Internet/FrontEnd.md

 - **User Interface**: This component allows end-users to interact with all visual elements available on the web page.
 The visual elements include the `address bar`, `home button`, `next button`, and all other elements that fetch and display the web page requested by the end-user.
 - **Browser Engine**: It is a core component of every web browser.
 The browser engine functions as an intermediary or a bridge between the user interface and the rendering engine.
 It queries and handles the rendering engine as per the inputs received from the user interface.
-- **Rendering Engine**: As the name suggests, this component is responsible for rendering a specific web page requested by the user on their screen.
-It interprets HTML and XML documents along with images that are styled or formatted using CSS, and a final layout is generated, which is displayed on the user interface.
+- **Rendering Engine**: It's responsible for rendering a specific web page requested by the user on their screen.
+It interprets `HTML` and `XML` documents along with `images` that are styled or formatted using `CSS`, and a final layout is generated, which is displayed on the user interface.
 - **Networking**: This component is responsible for managing network calls using standard protocols like `HTTP` or `FTP`.
 It also looks after security issues associated with internet communication.
-- **JavaScript Interpreter**: As the name suggests, it is responsible for parsing and executing the JavaScript code embedded in a website.
+- **JavaScript Interpreter**: It's responsible for parsing and executing the JavaScript code embedded in a website.
   - Once the interpreted results are generated, they are forwarded to the rendering engine for displaying on the user interface.
 - **UI Backend**: This component uses the user interface methods of the underlying operating system.
 It is mainly used for drawing basic widgets (windows and combo boxes).
 - **Data Storage/Persistence**: It is a persistent layer.
 A web browser needs to store various types of data locally, for example, `cookies`.
 As a result, browsers must be compatible with data storage mechanisms such as `WebSQL`, `IndexedDB`, `FileSystem`, etc.